Wesna: Other promotions and retirement (2003–2010)

-Return (2016–today)
+Return (2016–present)

 Wesna returned in March 2016 at the German Wrestling Federation in what seemed to be a one night only return.
 She defeated the team of Pollyanna and Jamie Hayter alongside Blue Nikita and then challenged for the GSW Ladies Titles which was defended at GWF.
 She won the title in a triple threat match in June 2016 against Blue Nikita and Carmel Jacob and held it until October 2016 when she lost it against Saraya Knight.

 Since September 2016 she is promoting female-only events at GWF under the moniker "Revolution" (formerly "Women's Wrestling Revolution").
 In September 2017 GWF abandoned the GSW Ladies Title and introduced the GWF Women's Title in a tournament.
-Wesna lost in the semi finals against Katey Harvey who also beat Jazzy Gabert in the finals to become the first-ever GWF Women's Champion.
+Wesna lost in the semi-finals against Katey Harvey who also beat Jazzy Gabert in the finals to become the first-ever GWF Women's Champion.
 In May 2018 Wesna challenged Toni Storm for the PROGRESS Women's Title at "Revolution 8", Germany's first-ever all female wrestling evening event.
 Also this was the first time that the PROGRESS Women's Title was defended in Germany.